bradleypallen/logistic-regression-sgd-mapreduce/README.md

     $ cat train.data | ./train_mapper.py | sort | ./train_reducer.py | ./model_encoder.py > /path/to/your/model

 ### Validating and testing a model
-Generate a timestamped record with a confusion matrix, computed by running a model against a test set of labeled instances.
+Generate a confusion matrix, computed by running a model against a test set of labeled instances.

 The location of the model is passed as an environment variable whose value is a valid URL.

 Validation is performed against a training set generated as shown above in the section "Converting data in SVM<sup><i>Light</i></sup> format into labeled instances".
 A model produced as shown above in the section "Training a model" is passed to the mapper through the MODEL environment variable.
 Labeled instances with random_key less than SPLIT are used to generate predictions.
 Unlabeled instances are not processed.
+The output of test_reducer.py is a file containing a confusion matrix JSON object that summarizes the performance of the model against the held-out validation set.

     $ export MODEL=file:///path/to/your/model # in this example we're loading from a file on the local system; note that this is expressed as a file: URL
     $ export SPLIT=0.3 # the fraction of the total set of labelled instances sampled for testing